 If there is one word that describes a Southern bridal shower that is the word dainty.
 As you plan your event think delicate.
 So let's get started and dive into your first step and that is planning.

-Bridal Shower Plan
+Easy Bridal Shower Ideas

 Like with the home decor project I always recommend collecting ideas.
 If you want a traditional bridal shower from the South then keep reading but make sure to come back here and check out my how to party and picnic Pinterest board.

 I have many spring Southern bridal shower theme ideas to get your creative juices going on my Pinterest board.
 The whole board is packed with wedding shower ideas as well as other party ideas.
 But here is a breakdown of steps so you know what to look for when you are surfing Pinterest or magazines for bridal party ideas.

 - Table Centerpiece (milk glass and silver tray)